niuers/Distributed-System-Design-Review/Communications.md

          * You want to automatically make a best estimate use of the network throughput
 6. Data is read as a “stream,” with nothing distinguishing where one packet ends and another begins.
 There may be multiple packets per read call.

+## TCP Streams
+1. It’s a continuous byte stream.
+You write data in-order, and it’s received in-order.
+The lower levels of the stack handle packetizing, sending, receiving, reordering, reassembling, etc. And, because it’s a reliable transport, it even handles retransmitting data if portions got lost.
+## Reliable Datagrams
+1. We want to send reliable datagrams (as compared to UDP) so we need use shared context between sender and receiver to build a reliable transport over an unreliable transport.
+This "shared context" is called a "connection".
+2. The definition of a connection, as I understand it:
+  1. Data is transmitted and received in-order, from the application’s view.
+  1. There’s a notion of “session”, with a set-up and tear-down phase.
+3. In my strawman reliable datagram example, all those pieces are present:
+  1. The datagram’s contents are in-order even if the datagram is packetized.
+  1. The sender and receiver must perform some minimal handshake to establish a mutual context, so that reordering, reassembly, and retransmits can happen.
+  1. There’s even a teardown phase, where the sender learns everything it sent was received successfully, so it can retire its context.
+And thus, the shared context is what embodies the working details of the connection.
+4. The notion of connection resides in the shared context both ends of the link have to maintain so they can remain synchronized across multiple packets, and abstract away the packetization, reordering, and lossiness of the network, for the duration of a “session,” whether that’s a single datagram or a long-lived stream.
+5. And that’s the point.
+The connection exists in the notion of a “session” and “shared context” that allow the sender and receiver to ferry a large block of data coherently from one side to the other.

 #### Examples
 Examples: World Wide Web (Apache TCP port 80), e-mail (SMTP TCP port 25 Postfix MTA), File Transfer Protocol (FTP port 21) and Secure Shell (OpenSSH port 22) etc.

 # User datagram protocol (UDP)

+1. UDP is connectionless.
+It’s stateless, really.
+You package up your datagram, and lob it onto the network.
+If it arrives at the destination, and an app is listening, then it’s delivered to the listening app.
+2. If I send a UDP packet out to the network, I have no idea whether the remote side received it.
+And if the remote side sends me a reply, they have no idea whether I received that reply.There’s nothing in the protocol to tell you anything about delivery.
+If the UDP packet makes it to the other side, and the other side is listening, then the other side gets to hear about it.
-1. Instead of treating communications between computers like writing to files, what if we want to send and receive packets directly?
+3. Instead of treating communications between computers like writing to files, what if we want to send and receive packets directly?
-2. When you a send a data or message, you don’t know if it’ll get there, it could get lost on the way.
+4. When you a send a data or message, you don’t know if it’ll get there, it could get lost on the way.
 There may be corruption while transferring a message.
-3. Packets are sent individually and are guaranteed to be whole if they arrive.
+5. Packets are sent individually and are guaranteed to be whole if they arrive.
 One packet per one read call.
-4. UDP is connectionless.
+6. UDP is connectionless.
 Datagrams (analogous to packets) are guaranteed only at the datagram level.
 Datagrams might reach their destination out of order or not at all.
 UDP does not support congestion control.
 Without the guarantees that TCP support, UDP is generally more efficient.
     * Not all data may be present.
 If the data is incomplete, don't resend
     * UDP can broadcast, sending datagrams to all devices on the subnet.
 This is useful with DHCP because the client has not yet received an IP address, thus preventing a way for TCP to stream without the IP address.
-5. UDP is less reliable but works well in real time use cases such as VoIP, video chat, streaming, and realtime multiplayer games.
+7. UDP is less reliable but works well in real time use cases such as VoIP, video chat, streaming, and realtime multiplayer games.
-6. Use UDP over TCP when:
+8. Use UDP over TCP when:
       * You need the lowest latency
       * Late data is worse than loss of data
       * You want to implement your own error correction
-7. It's built on top of IP, but unlike TCP, instead of adding lots of features and complexity, UDP is a very thin layer over IP.
+9. It's built on top of IP, but unlike TCP, instead of adding lots of features and complexity, UDP is a very thin layer over IP.
-8. With UDP we can send a packet to a destination IP address (eg. 112.140.20.10) and port (say 52423), and it gets passed from computer to computer until it arrives at the destination or is lost along the way.
+10. With UDP we can send a packet to a destination IP address (eg. 112.140.20.10) and port (say 52423), and it gets passed from computer to computer until it arrives at the destination or is lost along the way.
-9. On the receiver side, we just sit there listening on a specific port (eg. 52423) and when a packet arrives from any computer (remember there are no connections!), we get notified of the address and port of the computer that sent the packet, the size of the packet, and can read the packet data.
+11. On the receiver side, we just sit there listening on a specific port (eg. 52423) and when a packet arrives from any computer (remember there are no connections!), we get notified of the address and port of the computer that sent the packet, the size of the packet, and can read the packet data.
-10. Like IP, UDP is an unreliable protocol.
+12. Like IP, UDP is an unreliable protocol.
 In practice however, most packets that are sent will get through, but you’ll usually have around 1-5% packet loss, and occasionally you’ll get periods where no packets get through at all (remember there are lots of computers between you and your destination where things can go wrong…)
-11. There is also no guarantee of ordering of packets with UDP.
+13. There is also no guarantee of ordering of packets with UDP.
 You could send 5 packets in order 1,2,3,4,5 and they could arrive completely out of order like 3,1,2,5,4.
 In practice, packets tend to arrive in order most of the time, but you cannot rely on this!
-12. UDP also provides a 16 bit checksum, which in theory is meant to protect you from receiving invalid or truncated data, but you can’t even trust this, since 16 bits is just not enough protection when you are sending UDP packets rapidly over a long period of time.
+14. UDP also provides a 16 bit checksum, which in theory is meant to protect you from receiving invalid or truncated data, but you can’t even trust this, since 16 bits is just not enough protection when you are sending UDP packets rapidly over a long period of time.
 Statistically, you can’t even rely on this checksum and must add your own.
-13. In certain situations UDP is used because it allows broadcast packet transmission.
+15. In certain situations UDP is used because it allows broadcast packet transmission.
 This is sometimes fundamental in cases like DHCP protocol, because the client machine hasn't still received an IP address (this is the DHCP negotiaton protocol purpose) and there won't be any way to establish a TCP stream without the IP address itself.
+## IP fragmentation
+1. A UDP datagram could get fragmented at the IP layer.
+The IP layer can perform some limited reordering and reassembly, but if any fragment gets lost, the whole IP packet gets lost, and thus the whole datagram gets lost.
+IP reassembly is a best-effort deal.
+Usually you want to send UDP with Don’t Fragment set to 1.

 ### Examples